Understanding fear of intimacy - a brief exploration

 Due to the unconscious nature of having fears of intimacy, people do not intentionally reject love or care from another person.
 Instead what may happen, is during times of closeness, people may find ways of reacting with behaviours that create tension, strain or discomfort in the relationship, often leading to a premature end of a relationship, or one ending before it has had time to fully begin or develop, in essence, before a deep level of intimacy has had time to form.

-How or why does a fear of intimacy develop?
+How or why does our fear of intimacy develop?

 A fear of intimacy can develop for a number of different reasons, but for many people, it has its roots in childhood and stems from the relationship between the infant and the primary caregiver.
 Infants express their needs (hunger, sleep, safety etc.) via crying or interacting with the caregiver or parent.